 OBGY-1007: OBGyn Research Elective (4th Year UVM Students Only).
 Medical students seeking a brief introduction into women’s health research or begin a limited (less or equal to two months) research experience should complete the Interest Form found in the Course Catalog on Oasis and return to Sara Tourville.

 Summer research projects.
-Students will participate in a project that consists of a 7 week commitment and at least 40 hours per week.
+Students will participate in a project that consists of a 7-week commitment and at least 40 hours per week.
 The project will begin after May 30 and go until August.
 They will work closely with a member of our department in an element of an ongoing project or, if appropriate, pursue an independent project.
 They will be expected to attend laboratory meetings, research seminars, and special lectures.
-They will be expected to contribute towards the completion of an abstract that will be submitted to a local, regional, national or international meeting.
-Applications for Summer Research Projects are due December 1st prior to the summer the project is to be pursued.
+They will be expected to contribute towards the completion of an abstract that will be submitted to a local, regional, national, or international meeting.
+Applications for Summer Research Projects are due no later than January 15th prior to the summer the project is to be pursued.
 Applicants looking for support by LCOM and CVRI should coordinate this through the proper channels.

 Student research fellowship.
 Students will participate closely with a member of our department in pursuit of an independent project for research credit at least 15 hours per week for a minimum of 1 year.
 Fellowships may begin in the spring or fall semester.
-Applications for a student research fellowship are due June 1st for start the following fall (or December 1st for the following spring).
+Applications for a student research fellowship are due no later than July 15th for the start of the following fall (or no later than January 15th for the following spring and summer).